Arrest and interview

 The College of Policing, which sets the standard for police professional practice, states that ‘no pressure should be applied to encourage the witness to talk to the police or to give evidence.'

 There is no legal consequence if you do not cooperate with the police as a witness, but there is always the chance that not cooperating could lead to increased suspicion by the police, and could lead later to questions at trial if the person is charged.
 There is no clear answer.
 The decision to agree or not to agree to be a significant witness should not be taken lightly, and advice from a murder solicitor should always be taken.
 A witness interview is not under caution, and it contains none of the protections regarding the type of questions that can be asked, or the right to silence.
 It can also in some cases be used by the prosecution as evidence in court against the person being interviewed.
 This can be prevented if the defence can show that the client was already a suspect at the time they were being spoken to as a witness.
-Judges are usually reluctant to find that police would abuse the witness interview process in this way, although it would be naive to imagine that this is a technique that is not used.
+Judges are often reluctant to find that police would abuse the witness interview process in this way, although it would be naive to imagine that the police don't use this technique.

-If you or a family member are worried about an investigation or prosecution for murder or manslaughter, please call us and speak to one of our specialist murder solicitors throughout the UK.
-We are always happy to talk.
+If you or a family member are worried about an investigation or prosecution for murder or manslaughter, you should contact a specialist murder solicitor straight away and seek initial free legal advice.